 - Sign idea for island wasn't acted on due to island owner falling ill, not being available.
-Will try again this fall with the new signs.
+Will try again next spring with the new signs.

 - A sign order is in progress to buy plastic signs similar to Lac Gauvreau - much much cheaper than metal signs and we can put them by the roads and on people's docks.

 - Water testing data has been shared with Canadian researchers through the Data Stream program.
 A data scientist asked us to participate, and I worked with them to groom/prepare the data.
 They are building up data sets across Canada and focusing on Quebec this year.
 See our data on DataStream

 - Blue Green Algae Plan: there is less common green algae this summer here (cool in July) and in Ottawa too according to our consulting biologist.
 No sign of any blue-green here.
 Reminder to contact Lisa at firstname.lastname@example.org if you see a blue or green slick on the surface - microscope is ready.